Tucupita Marcano Player Props: Pirates vs. Cardinals

 - TV Channel: SportsNet PT

 Looking to place a prop bet on Tucupita Marcano?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Tucupita Marcano At The Plate

-- Marcano has eight doubles, a triple, three home runs and six walks while hitting .266.
+- Marcano is hitting .263 with nine doubles, a triple, three home runs and six walks.

-- He has homered in 9.1% of his games this year, and 2.9% of his plate appearances.
+- Looking at the 34 games he has played this season, he's hit a long ball in three of them (8.8%), and in 2.7% of his trips to the dish.

-- In six games this year (18.2%), Marcano has picked up an RBI, including two games with multiple runs batted in.
+- Marcano has driven in a run in six games this year (17.6%), including two games with multiple runs batted in.

-- He has scored at least one run nine times this season (27.3%), including one multi-run game.
+- In 10 of 34 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.